-A seminar attendee once said, “If a prospect cancels a meeting, it obviously means he/she is not interested.
-Further, if the meeting is rescheduled and the prospect cancels again, he is not only uninterested, he is also rude and unworthy of my attention.
+A seminar attendee once said, “If a prospect cancels a meeting, it obviously means the prospect is not interested.
+Further, if the meeting is rescheduled and the prospect cancels again, the prospect is not only uninterested, but also rude and unworthy of my attention.”
 Ever?
 Really?
 Wow.
 Whatever happened to giving someone the benefit of the doubt?
 That attitude will assuredly result in lost relationships and missed opportunities.
 Here are my thoughts on this subject.

-A prospect canceling once, even twice, does not mean he’s not interested or rude.
+A prospect canceling once, even twice, does not mean the prospect is not interested or rude.
 What if the decision maker had something that came up at the last minute that held a higher priority and therefore had a good reason to cancel?
-What if it was an emergency and he would have canceled on anyone, including his boss?
+What if it was an emergency and the prospect would have canceled on anyone, including their boss?

 A few weeks ago, I had a follow up conference call scheduled with a prospect from California.
-My assistant confirmed the call the day before, which is our protocol.
+My assistant confirmed the call the day before, reminding the prospect why he said the meeting was important to him, which is our protocol.
 At the agreed upon time, I left one message, then a second and finally sent an email asking him if he needed to reschedule.
 It was days before we heard an answer.

-When we finally reached him, here’s what he told us.
-His son had a terrible asthma attack on the day we were supposed to speak.
-They had to rush him to the hospital and the following week was a myriad of doctor visits.
+When we finally reached him, he told us his son had a terrible asthma attack on the day we were supposed to speak.
+They rushed him to the hospital and the following week was a myriad of doctor visits.
 Finding time to work had become an incredible challenge for this decision maker.
 He asked if we could hold off on our discussion for a few weeks until things calmed down for him.
 His canceling had nothing to do with his interest level.
 He was apologetic for the delay.
-I was understanding and empathetic instead of annoyed and angry.
+And, I was understanding and empathetic instead of annoyed and angry.
 As a result of my response to him, our relationship moved to a new and better level.

 There is no way to prevent a cancellation due to a business or personal emergency.
 There are ways to minimize cancellations that occur for other reasons (i.e. prospect places higher priority on other tasks).

-What can you do to minimize prospect cancellations?
+What can you do to avoid prospect cancellations?

 - Create a sales message that communicates significant value for the prospect.
-How can you make his/her life better?
+How can you make the prospect’s life better?
 If the prospect doesn’t believe that time spent with you would be better spent than on the 40 other priorities that day, you are more likely to be canceled.

 - Have a confirming protocol in place.
-Confirm the day before (unless you are flying to get to the meeting) by voice mail and email.
-In your message (oral or written) remind the prospect what the discussion is about and why it is so important to him/her.
+Confirm the day before (unless you are flying to get to the meeting) by voice mail and email, not just email alone.
+In your message remind the prospect what the discussion is about and why the prospect said it was so important to the prospect.

 - Be sure your prospect is the right prospect.
 Can you really help this person?
-Is he/she the right level person to be approaching?
+Is the person the right level person to be approaching?

 - Don’t take it personally.
 It’s not about you.
 In sales, the most important factor is the decision maker.
-It’s all about him/her.
+It’s all about the prospect.

 What I’ve learned through all my years of sales and studying human behavior is that if you focus on the health and depth of your relationships, the money will follow.